-Whittaker has been an invited participant in residencies, workshops and festivals on science, art and medicine, and a featured artist on websites such as Art the Science, MEDinART, and Photomediations Machine.
-Artworks have also appeared in literary, academic, and medical periodicals and magazines, including Hamilton Arts & Letters, Interalia Magazine, SciArt Magazine, E-Squared Magazine, VLAK, Wreck Park, Clot Magazine and Tussle Magazine.
+Whittaker has been an invited participant in residencies, workshops and festivals on science, art and medicine, and a featured artist on digital galleries including Art the Science, MEDinART, and Photomediations Machine.
+Artworks have been highlighted in literary, art, and medical periodicals and magazines, including Hamilton Arts & Letters, Interalia Magazine, SciArt Magazine, E-Squared Magazine, VLAK, Wreck Park, Clot Magazine and Tussle Magazine.
 Her work is also featured in William Myers' BioArt: Altered Realities, published by Thames & Hudson (2015).
 In 2018 she was the first Artist-in-Residence with the Ontario Science Centre (Toronto).
 She is currently Artist-in-Residence at the Pelling Laboratory for Augmented Biology (University of Ottawa), and has participated in two residences at the Banff Centre for Arts & Creativity (Alberta).
 She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council, and holds a BFA in Visual Art from York University, Toronto, an Art Diploma from Toronto School of Art, and BA in Anthropology from Carleton University, Ottawa.
 She is represented by the Red Head Gallery in Toronto, Canada.